 First, we knew that the River of Light nighttime spectacular wouldn’t be running, which is the same thing happening in all parks.
 The big news was when Disney said the show is not coming back even after the current health crisis, and it will eventually be replaced by a new show.

 Secondly, Disney announced that Primeval Whirl in Dinoland USA has also closed for good.
-Last year the spinning roller coaster started having problems and moved into “seasonal operation.”
+Before the closure, the spinning roller coaster started having problems and moved into “seasonal operation.”
 It didn’t take long for Disney to pull the plug altogether.

 Suspended Services and Experiences